 In August 2020, we established wholly-owned subsidiaries in Singapore and Canada in preparation for establishing cryptocurrency exchanges.
 In October 2020, we established a wholly-owned subsidiary in Australia to apply for an Australian financial services license with the Australian Securities & Investments Commission (the Australian Government body that regulates the Australian financial services industry) and for registration with AUSTRAC (the Australian Government body that regulates bitcoin exchanges).
-We carefully selected these countries because of what we believe to be a cryptocurrencyfriendly regulatory environment, access to cryptocurrency enthusiast communities and relatively lower application cost.
+We carefully selected these countries because of what we believe to be a cryptocurrency-friendly regulatory environment, access to cryptocurrency enthusiast communities and relatively lower application cost.
 We are at an initial preparatory stage of executing our plan to launch blockchain-enabled financial business to capture the growth opportunity along the value chain of the blockchain industry.
 As of the date of this prospectus, we have received the Money Service Business License from the Financial Transactions and Reports Analysis Centre of Canada, which will allow us to engage in foreign exchange trading, digital currency transferring and dealing in virtual currencies in Canada, and we are in the process of obtaining relevant licenses and approvals for our subsidiaries in Singapore and Australia.
-We expect that it will take approximately six months and 12 months (subject to change due to COVID-19) to obtain such licenses in Australia and Singapore, respectively, subject to approvals from local authorities, which is typical for such applications; if and once obtained, these licenses will allow us to operate cryptocurrency exchanges in these countries in such jurisdictions.
+We expect that it will take approximately two months and 12 months to obtain such licenses in Australia and Singapore, respectively, subject to approvals from local authorities, which is typical for such applications; if and once obtained, these licenses will allow us to operate cryptocurrency exchanges in these countries in such jurisdictions.
 Meanwhile, we are focused on application development, regulatory compliance and talent recruitment to ramp up execution of our new business plans for the expansion in these countries.
 We expect such ramp-up will support our future operations and our compliance with local rules and regulations.
 Our expenses to date to implement our new business plans, including establishing and acquiring subsidiaries in Canada, Australia, New Zealand and Singapore have not been significant, but we expect that we will require an initial investment of approximately US\$4.0 million for server rentals, application development, regulatory compliance and talent acquisition to set up cryptocurrency exchanges in the abovementioned countries.
 There is no guarantee that we will receive any additional required approvals and licenses for our proposed business in these countries in a timely manner or on commercially reasonable terms, or at all, or that we will commence the proposed business as planned, or at all.
 Our current plan is to launch our operation in these countries in early 2022.
 However, if our expectations as to the costs and timelines of our investment and operations at these countries or our execution of business plan prove incorrect, we may incur additional expenses or losses.
+In the event that we sell all 4,000,000 Units at the initial closing, resulting in approximate net proceeds of US\$19.3 million, or US\$39.0 million if all 4,000,000 Additional Units are sold (assuming no exercise of the related warrants), we intend to use approximately US\$9.65 million (or US\$19.5 million if all 4,000,000 Additional Units are sold)/50% of such proceeds for the continued development of the businesses in the jurisdictions described above, specifically for the development and application of blockchain technology into financial services, sourcing core intellectual properties relating to such businesses and corporate branding and marketing activities for such businesses.